Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Conclusion

 \section{Conclusion}

 In this systematic scoping review, we compared generative AI-based methods for anomaly detection and segmentation in brain MRI, focusing on their ability to model healthy anatomy and detect deviations.
 None of the included studies solved the challenge across all pathologies.
 In detection, some methods achieved high AUROC values ($>0.9$), but performance was typically pathology- or dataset-specific.
-No generalisable detection framework has yet emerged.
-Segmentation remains particularly challenging: Dice scores generally remained below $0.6$ for large lesions and below $0.1$ for small ones.
-We categorised studies by architecture (AE, VAE, GAN, diffusion) and summarised their main contributions (Table~\ref{tab:summary}).
+No generalisable detection framework has yet emerged across pathologies and datasets.
+Segmentation remains particularly challenging: Dice scores for large lesions were moderate (often between 0.6–0.8), whereas performance for small or sparse lesions frequently fell below 0.3 and occasionally below 0.1.
+We categorised studies by architecture (AE, VAE, GAN, diffusion) and summarised their main contributions (Table~\ref{tab:method_summary}).
 Following PRISMA guidelines, we provided a transparent and reproducible synthesis, identifying consistent performance patterns across pathologies and highlighting emerging innovation.
 In summary, unsupervised generative models provide a valuable, annotation-free strategy for detecting and visualising neuroimaging anomalies.
 However, performance remains limited for small or sparse lesions, and these methods do not yet match supervised baselines.
-Future work should prioritise anatomy-aware architectures, standardised multi-pathology benchmarks, and prospective reader studies to establish whether counterfactual reconstructions can translate into clinically meaningful diagnostic support.
+Future work should prioritise anatomy-aware architectures, standardised multi-pathology benchmarks, and prospective reader studies to establish whether pseudo-healthy reconstructions can translate into clinically meaningful support, such as in research and follow-up exams.